nirajan-khatiwada/quick-reference/content/posts/pages/django/django-6.md

 - LANGUAGE_CODE : The language code for the project.'en-us' is the default language code.
 - DEFAULT_AUTO_FIELD : The default primary key field for the project.

+> Note: Template are not used in DRF